 Art of Living Foundation.
 New

-Age group (and possible cult) started by Sri Sri Ravi Shankar.
+Age group and probable cult started by Sri Sri Ravi Shankar.
 It is

-present in New Zealand.
+present in New Zealand, and teaches a breathing technique called Sudarshan Kriya™ (yes, the group has trademarked the name).
 A former member says "AoL people act

 like any other cult, and spiritual, emotional and mental abuse is rife!"